Language

 Why do some countries have less data than others?

 Data availability depends on each country's reporting to the World Bank.
-Some countries have CPI records going back to the 1960s, while others may only have data from the 1990s or later.
+Some have CPI records reaching back decades, while others start later.
+The year dropdowns adjust automatically to show only the years with data for the country you selected.

 $